-When the on-off button is pressed, the stove will automatically ignite.
-The heat level must be selected manually to adjust the stove's heat output to the desired level.
+- When the mode switch is pressed, the stove will automatically ignite.
+If the manual mode is selected, the heat level must be selected manually to adjust the stove's heat output to the desired level.
 If the thermostat mode is selected, the stove will automatically modulate between the lowest heat level and the heat level selected to keep the room temperature at the thermostat's setting.
-If the set room temperature is achieved while the stove has been running at the lowest heat level for more than 45 minutes, the unit will automatically shut off and will start another ignition cycle only when the thermostat calls for heat again(stove have to cool down completely prier to ignite).
+If the set room temperature is achieved while the stove has been running at the lowest heat level for more than 45 minutes, the unit will automatically shut off and will start another ignition cycle only when the thermostat calls for heat again.
 No fire starter is necessary to ignite the unit.
-The auger will feed fuel for 4 minutes and the electronic igniters will stay on for 10 minutes.
+The auger will feed fuel for 4 minutes and the electronic igniter will stay on for 10 minutes.
 If the unit doesn't ignite within 15 minutes, the stove will wait for 5 minutes and will start a second ignition cycle.
-If ignition fails a second time, a warning message L will appear on control panel.

-The Heat Level may be selected during the ignition cycle and can be modified in heating mode.
+If ignition fails a second time, a warning message will appear on control panel. - The Heat Level may be selected during the ignition cycle.
 However, the unit will only feed fuel at the desired heat level setting when the heat sensor located into the stove will receive a signal indicating that the unit has been fully ignited.
 This may take anywhere between 10 and 15 minutes.